 The mission of the Implementation Science (IS) team at the National Cancer Institute (NCI) is to develop and apply the implementation science knowledge base to improve the impact of cancer control and population science on the health and health care of the population, and foster rapid integration of research, practice, and policy.

-To achieve the rapid integration of scientific evidence, practice and policy, with the ultimate goal of improving the effect of research on cancer outcomes and promoting health across individual, organizational and community levels.
+IS works with the ultimate goal of improving the effect of research on cancer outcomes and promoting health across individual, organizational and community levels.

-- Building the Science of Implementation Science
+Advancing the Science of Implementation across the Cancer Continuum

 Chambers, DA, Vinson CA, Norton WE, eds.
 New York, NY: Oxford University Press; 2018.